minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

   * Files must not be malicious or harmful in nature, this includes malware and stealing information like account details
   * Files must not contain any copyrighted material unless permission is given and is posted
   * File links may be removed at any time by the Minecraftforum staff

+## Tagging Format

+When needed, topics that are required to follow the tagging format should include the following in the title

+ * Version of MC it applies or is made for, or [Any] if it is not specific to any
+ * If it requires addition mods or content
+ * If the topic is about a resource pack that includes sounds, it must include [Sound] in the tag